Is Virgin Media down in Sheffield today - connection problems explained

-Virgin Media down: Why am I having problems with Virgin Media in Sheffield?
-Internet, TV and phone problem explained
+Is Virgin Media down in Sheffield?
+Internet, TV and phone problem explained as Virgin issues statement

-Virgin Media customers in Sheffield have reported problems with their WiFi, internet, television and phone services today.
+Virgin Media is reassuring customers that there is not currently an outage with its WiFi, phone and television services in Sheffield, despite earlier reports.

-According to Is This Service Down – a website where people can report any connectivity and technology issues they are having across the country – users in the Sheffield area are experiencing problems with their Virgin services.
+According to Is This Service Down – a website where people can report any connectivity and technology issues they are having across the country – some users in the Sheffield area had been experiencing problems with their Virgin services.

-Reports have spiked in the last 24 hours, but the main problems appear to have been reported since 7.40am today (Wednesday, November 3).
+However, Virgin Media has now confirmed that these are ‘isolated local incidents’ caused by factors such as upgrade works and ‘pre-planned maintenance’, and that there is no outage of services.

-Emails, WiFi and broadband services seem to have been impacted the most, with some other issues around TV and phone services also recorded.
+A Virgin Media spokesperson said: “There is no outage and our network in Sheffield is running as normal.
+If customers are experiencing individual connectivity issues they should contact our customer service team for assistance."

 Read More

-Postcodes in Barnsley also seem to be heavily affected, with 410 reports from the area in just the last few hours.
+Postcodes in Barnsley also seemed to be affected by problems this morning, with 410 reports on Is This Service Down from the area in just the last few hours.

 People from other areas of South Yorkshire, such as Doncaster, have also taken to the website to voice their frustrations at being unable to get online.

-Other areas of the UK also seem to badly affected by the outage, particularly in Birmingham and London, which are shown as red zones on the Is This Service Down interactive map.
+Other areas of the UK also seem to badly affected by connectivity issues, particularly in Birmingham and London, which are shown as red zones on the Is This Service Down interactive map.

 There have been 4606 reports of problems in London and 1548 in Birmingham.